andyh98/SMSearch/README.md

   Saharan Africa region can only expect full 3G/4G network coverage post-2020, according to an official from Ericsson.
   Out of 47 countries in the region only 30 had limited basic 3G coverage by 2012 (Report from Ericsson).
   $30-40 cellphone/basic smartphones are available

+### Why SMSearch

+Source - World Bank Study - Education in Sub- Saharan Africa - https://openknowledge.worldbank.org/bitstream/handle/10986/13143/9780821388891.pdf;sequence=1

+Study finds students absorb and comprehend only 45% of the curriculum Compared to first world nations, one of the main reasons for the lower of retention in sub saharan africa is due to the fact that students in developed nations have access to a wider range of resources such as the internet, more physical libraries, more knowledgable teaachers etc.